MY BOOKS, THEIR BOOKS ...

-I have previously written under my married name, my maiden name, and a combination of both; I've also used a pseudonym.
+I have previously written under my married name of Alana Davies, my maiden name of Alana Jones, and a combination of both as Alana Davies-Jones;

 Alana Beth Davies

-although if you happen to do a search on Amazon, most of my books aren't under that name yet.
+although if you happen to do a search on Amazon, some of my books aren't under that name yet.